 Cooler Master MB520 ARGB Overview

 The ARGB model is the upgraded version of the normal MB520 RGB case, they upgraded the RGB abilities as they provide much more flexibility of lighting options.
 This falls into the category of a Mid case which is a normal ATX case, this is the standard ‘normal’ case size that you would come across.
-It is a very attractive case as it has a full edge to edge tempered glass side panel which allows you to show off your build, along with this you have a tinted front panel with aggressive looking vents which certainly adds to the look.
+It is a very attractive case as it has a full edge to edge tempered glass side panel which allows you to show off your build, along with this you have a tinted front panel with aggressive-looking vents which certainly adds to the look.

 Different Layout Possibilities

 This is a very spacious case which means you have numerous ways in which you can set up your cooling system.
-You are able to fit all motherboard up to the size of E-ATX and graphics cards up to a length of 410mm which gives you a massive choice of components without having to worry about it fitting.
-When it comes to cooling your build you have 2 options of, going for standard air cooling with fans or AIO (All in one) cooling.
+You are able to fit all motherboards up to the size of E-ATX and graphics cards up to a length of 410mm which gives you a massive choice of components without having to worry about it fitting.
+When it comes to cooling your build you have 2 options, going for standard air cooling with fans or AIO (All in one) cooling.
 If you decide to go down the air cooling path you are able to fit 3x 120mm fans or 2x 140mm fans in the front, you can get 2x 120mm or 2x 140mm fans on the top of the case and 1x 120mm fan at the back of the case.
-Or you can go down the route of having AIO coolers, you can get anything up to a 360mm radiator on the top of the case, up to a 360mm radiator on the front section and a smaller 120mm on the rear.
+Or you can go down the route of having AIO coolers, you can get anything up to a 360mm radiator on the top of the case, up to a 360mm radiator on the front section, and a smaller 120mm on the rear.
 This would give you the ability to have an AIO as a CPU cooler and another as a GPU cooler which would reduce the temperature of your computer

 Pro’s and Con’s

-In my opinion this case is very good.
-It does have a couple of flaws but overall it is out weighted by the positives, for example it is a very spacious case so you can lay it all out however you like, you have a wide choice of components that you are able to fit in this case so most builds will work with it, along with this as it is very spacious you get a very good airflow as your components aren’t cramped together.
-It is a very good-looking case, you have the nice tempered glass side panel without any borders, along with the tinted front panel with the grills going down the side and when you install your lighting that you want it just finishes off the look.
-There are only 2 main faults that I can find with this case, first of all there is not a massive amount of space behind for cable management as you also need to save space for a controller for lighting and your SSD drives that slot into the metal plate.
+In my opinion, this case is very good.
+It does have a couple of flaws but overall it is out weighted by the positives, for example, it is a very spacious case so you can lay it all out however you like, you have a wide choice of components that you are able to fit in this case so most builds will work with it, along with this as it is very spacious you get a very good airflow as your components aren’t cramped together.
+It is a very good-looking case, you have the nice tempered glass side panel without any borders, along with the tinted front panel with the grills going down the side, and when you install your lighting that you want it just finishes off the look.
+There are only 2 main faults that I can find with this case, first of all, there is not a massive amount of space behind for cable management as you also need to save space for a controller for lighting and your SSD drives that slot into the metal plate.
 The second thing that I do not like about the case is when you install 2x 140mm fans on the front there is a large empty gap whereas if you install 3 x 120mm fans they would be top to bottom without any empty gaps.
 Other than this it is a very nice case.